PayString/paystring-documentation/docs/payid-reference-overview.md

 ## PayID server setup

+There are multiple ways to set up a PayID server.
+We recommend any of the following:
-Determine how you want to set up PayID.
-You can use the provided Docker-based deployment as described in [Getting Started](/).
-You can set up a [local PayID server without Docker](local-deployment).
-You can use [AWS and nginx](remote-deployment) to set up your PayID server, or adapt those instructions to other cloud providers.
-See the [PayID server requirements](payid-server-requirements).
+- You can use the provided Docker-based deployment as described in [Getting Started](/).
+- You can set up a [local PayID server without Docker](https://docs.payid.org/local-deployment/).
+- You can use [AWS and nginx](https://docs.payid.org/remote-deployment/) to set up your PayID server, or adapt those instructions to other cloud providers.
+See the [PayID server requirements](payid-server-requirements) to learn about what types of resources you should deploy.

 To experiment with PayID, you can quickly spin up a local server.
-Run `npm run devEnvUp`, which uses the local `docker-compose.yml` file.
+First, clone the [PayID reference implementation](https://github.com/payid-org/payid).
+Then once you are inside the repository you can run `npm run devEnvUp`, which uses the local `docker-compose.yml` file to set up docker containers running a Postgres database and PayID server.

-To work on the PayID server source code itself, you can spin up a Postgres database to develop against.
-Run `npm run devDbUp`.
+If you would like to experiment with the source code but need a Postgres database to develop with you can run `npm run devDbUp`.

-To clean up the associated Docker containers, run `npm run devDown`.
+Once you are done experimenting, you can clean up all deployed docker containers by running `npm run devDown`.

 ## PayID metrics